PnS2018/pns2018.github.com/python-sc.md

 ### Vim

-For experienced user, we recommend [Vim](https://www.vim.org/) or its community-driven fork [neovim](https://neovim.io/).
+For the experienced user, we recommend [Vim](https://www.vim.org/) or its community-driven fork [neovim](https://neovim.io/).
 By configuring Vim, you will be able to get a fast editor that has all the IDE features you want and being lightweight in some sense.
 Additionally, because Vim is a very flexible editor, you could do many things very efficient while other editors won't or can't do.

 ## Further Readings